Close Menu

 4. Adapt or manage oneself.

-In order to meet listing 12.10, you must have all of the rules listed above.
-Additionally, your doctor must confirm you have the condition and that is will last for more than 12 months.
+In order to meet listing 12.10, you must have all of the elements in the listing.
+Additionally, your doctor must confirm you have the condition and that it will last for more than 12 months.
 The length of the condition is usually not a problem for those who seek benefits with ASD.
 However, a doctor must give you the diagnosis.
 Whether the SSA pays you benefits will depend on how severe your symptoms are and the results of testing.

 WHAT TO DO TO APPLY SSI FOR BENEFITS FOR AUTISM

 Typically, it is a parent who files for Supplemental Security Income benefits for their child who is on the Autism Spectrum.
-If your child has no work experience and is under the age of 18, then you can apply for your child.
+If your child has no work experience and is under the age of 18, then you can file and application for SSI benefits for your child.
 However, the SSI program has two rules.
-First, the SSA must find you disabled.
+First, the SSA must find that your child has a severe disability.
 Second, you must meet the income and asset limits of the program.
 Many families are over the income and asset limits set out by the SSI program.

 WHY ARE RESOURCES IMPORTANT IN THE SSI PROGRAM?

-The value of your resources is one of the factors that determines whether you can be paid SSI benefits.
-However, not all resources count for SSI.
+The value of your resources is one of the factors that determines whether you can win SSI benefits.
+However, not all resources count under the SSI program.
 If the value of your resources is over the limit at the beginning of the month, then you cannot receive SSI for that month.
 Also, if you decide to sell the excess resources for what they are worth, then you may receive SSI beginning the month after you sell them.
 You may even be able to receive benefits while you try to sell the excess resources in certain situations.

 WHAT IS THE RESOURCE LIMIT?